How does credit card debt consolidation help you?

 How does credit card debt consolidation affect your credit report?

-Usually, there is a positive effect on your credit report when you opt for this debt relief strategy since you pay back your debts in full.
+Usually, there is a positive effect on your credit report when you consolidate credit card balances since you pay back your debts in full.
+So, you’re not only getting financial freedom by consolidating credit card debt but also improving your credit score gradually.

 What are the differences between credit card consolidation and settlement?